The Hawks may benefit from adding a free agent who can post up

 The Atlanta Hawks will have an opportunity to rebuild their depth chart this offseason with cap space and a high draft pick.

 One area where they must improve is their post-up offense.
-This season, they have run this play type frequently (1.2 percent) than any of the other team in the league.
+This season, they have run this play type less frequently (1.2 percent) than any of the other team in the league.
 And they have averaged just 0.73 points per possession when they do post up, which is also ranked last in the NBA.

 Zach Kram recently described their efforts when posting up as one of the five saddest play types in the league (via The Ringer):